airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 6. For Spreadsheet Link, enter the link to the Google spreadsheet.
 To get the link, go to the Google spreadsheet you want to sync, click **Share** in the top right corner, and click **Copy Link**.
 7. For Row Batch Size, define the number of records you want the Google API to fetch at a time.
 The default value is 200.

-### For Airbyte OSS
+### For Airbyte Open Source

-To set up Google Sheets as a source in Airbyte OSS:
+To set up Google Sheets as a source in Airbyte Open Source:

 1. [Enable the Google Cloud Platform APIs for your personal or organization account](https://support.google.com/googleapi/answer/6158841?hl=en).